Silvanus lewisi

-Silvanus lewisi, sometimes known as Asian silvanid beetle, is a species of silvan flat bark beetle found throughout Oriental region and introduced to many parts of the world.
+Silvanus lewisi, sometimes known as Asian silvanid beetle, is a species of silvan flat bark beetle found throughout the Oriental region and introduced to many parts of the world.

 Distribution

-Found throughout Afro-Oriental tropics, including Congo, Ghana, India, Sri Lanka, China, Vietnam, Taiwan, Japan, Malaysia, Singapore, Java, and Borneo.
-It also found in Oceanian islands such as Solomon Islands, the Philippines, and Australia.
-Meanwhile, it has introduced to Western world and can be found in Britain, and USA.
+Found throughout the Afro-Oriental tropics, including Congo, Ghana, India, Sri Lanka, China, Vietnam, Taiwan, Japan, Malaysia, Singapore, Java, and Borneo.
+It also found in Oceanian islands such as the Solomon Islands, the Philippines, and Australia.
+Meanwhile, it has been introduced to the Western world and can be found in Great Britain and the United States.

 Description

-Average length is about 2.07-2.50 mm.
-Body dull yellow-brown in color and covered with short, semi-erect, golden pubescence.
-Head broader and narrower across eyes.
-Puncturation coarse and dense.
-Eyes extremely large and prominent, but temples are very small.
-Antennae comprised with segments 1-6 slightly more elongate.
-Prothorax convex, and elongated.
-Scutellum large, transverse and pubescent.
-Pronotum with sides less sinuate and puncturation dense.
-Elytra broad, with setal punctures which are slightly tuberculate on disc.
+The average length is about 2.07–2.50 mm.
+The body is dull yellow-brown in color and covered with short, semi-erect, golden pubescence.
+The head is broader than it is long, and the width across the eyes is less than the width of the pronotum across anterior angles.
+The eyes are extremely large and prominent, but the temples are very small (shorter than an eye facet).
+The antennae have segments 1–6 slightly more elongate.
+The prothorax is convex and elongated.
+The anterior angles of the pronotum are produced into spines about half as long as the eyes.
+The vertex of the head and the pronotum are covered in coarse and dense punctures.
+The scutellum is moderately large, transverse and pubescent.
+The elytra are about twice as long as broad and widest near the middle.